 First Grade Lead Teacher

 Brooke Williams has spent the entirety of her professional career committed to the mental health profession.
 After receiving a Bachelor of Arts in Sociology from Norfolk State University, Ms. Williams accepted a position assisting children with mental health diagnoses in various school systems.
 Ms. Williams recently relocated to Houston, Texas to pursue her purpose of leading children to success with equal opportunity.
-She is honored to begin her journey with Bloom Academy Charter School for the 2019-2020 academic school year and excited to bring her mental health experience to our school community.
+She began her journey with Bloom Academy Charter School in the 2019-2020 academic school year and is excited to continue to grow with Bloom scholars.

 Candess McPherson, is a native of New Orleans, Louisiana where she attended public school for most of her life.
 She graduated at the age of 16 from Warren Easton High School and later attended the University of New Orleans and the University of Phoenix.
 She currently holds a Bachelor of Health Administration and a Master of Arts in Education Curriculum and Instruction.
 Ms. McPherson has served as both a teaching assistant and lead teacher at multiple grade levels.
 As an educator she is invested in the methodology and idea of understanding, analyzing, and challenging educational practices in order to teach effectively.
 Ms. McPherson prides herself on holding the highest expectations of all her students and yielding exceptional academic results.
 Ms. McPherson is overjoyed to join the Bloom Academy Founding Team.

 Second Grade Teaching Fellow